-Students who complete an Associate Degree for Transfer will be able to:
+Students who complete the Associate in Arts in Communication Studies for Transfer Degree will be able to:

-- 1. Apply the process of communication and communication methods in multiple contexts. - 2.
-Demonstrate the skills and techniques necessary to be organized and confident communications in a variety of settings.
+- 1. Critically evaluate speeches, debates, and other communicative performances. - Comprehend the skills and techniques necessary to be organized, confident communicators in a variety of classroom settings. - 3.
+Understand the process of communication and communication methods in a multiple contexts. - 4.
+Communicate utilizing a variety of performance methods.

-REQUIRED COURSES Units
+REQUIRED COURSES

-COMM 001 Introduction to Public Speaking3
+COMM 001 Introduction to Public Speaking

-Choose two (2) courses (6 units) from List A
+Choose two (2) courses (6 units) from List A 6

-Choose two (2) courses (6 units) from List B6
+Choose two (2) courses (6 units) from List B 6

 Choose one (1) course (3 units) from List C

-Total Units

-List A - Choose any two (2) of the following courses (6 units):
+List A - Choose any two (2) of the following courses

+(6 units):

 COMM 006 Argumentation and Debate

 COMM 010 Interpersonal Communication

 COMM 008 Group Communication

 List B - Choose any two (2) of the following (6 units):

-COMM 002 Fundamentals of Persuasive Speaking3
+COMM 002 Fundamentals of Persuasive Speaking 3

 COMM 012 Intercultural Communication

-COMM 015 Oral Interpretation of Literature
+COMM 015 Oral Interpretation of Literature3

-COMM 050 Forensics/Speech Workshop1-4
+COMM 050 Forensics/Speech Workshop 1-4

 COMM 060 Business and Professional Communication .
 3

 Any List A course not used above

-List C - Choose one (1) of the following (3 units):
+List C - Choose one (1) of the following (3 units):COMM 075 Sports Broadcasting3ANTH 002 Cultural Anthropology3PSYC 001 Introduction to Psychology3SOC 001 Introduction to Sociology3Any List A or List B course not used above3

+Recommended Electives

 ENGL 002 Critical Thinking and Writing About Literature

 ENGL 004 Critical Thinking and Composition: Language

 in Context

 JOUR 001 Newswriting and Reporting

 JOUR 011 Introduction to Mass Communication

-PHIL 001 Introduction to Critical Thinking and Reasoning

-THEA 001 Acting 1
+PHIL 001 Introduction to Critical Thinking and Reasoning THEA 001 Acting 1 $$

+Required Major Total Units